rssco/Illumina_ONT_comparisons/S02_Adaptative_sampling.md

 # Performed assignation with SAMBA on Slurm cluster
-## 1. SAMBA assignation with and without adaptative sampling

 Same parameters with and without adaptative sampling